-This guide is designed to help marketers familiarize themselves with Facebook’s policies for business communications on the Facebook Messenger chat platform.
-It covers:
+This guide is designed to help marketers get to know Facebook’s policies for business communications on the Facebook Messenger chat platform.

 Along with following Facebook’s own Messenger marketing rules, these guidelines will help you get high engagement and avoid complaints.

-This guide to Facebook Messenger Marketing best practices includes all unicorn successes and donkey flops learned from my personal experience.
+This guide to Facebook Messenger Marketing best practices includes all unicorn successes and donkey flops learned from MobileMonkey’s personal experience.

 I got this note from a friend who runs a super popular Facebook marketing community: